inspircd/docs/docs/2/modules/filter.md

 ##### Example Usage

 !!! note ""
-    The following examples assume that the "glob" regex module is being used.
+    The following example assumes that the "glob" regex module is being used.

     See the `<filteropts>` documentation above for more information.